 Perfect 45 inner sleeves!

 –“Rice paper” or “Nagaoka style*” sleeves are High-density polyethylene (HDPE) without additional paper …and they are are too flimsy!
-They are antistatic, free of softeners (and other vinyl destroyers) and produce no dust, but they do wrinkle if you put the record back into the outer sleeve.
+They are anti-static, free of softeners (and other vinyl destroyers) and produce no dust, but they do wrinkle if you put the record back into the outer sleeve.
 Plus: due to their much thinner material too delicate to handle in time while dj’ing.

 *The term “rice paper” is confusing since it’s material is not paper but plastic.
-I never spotted a recordsleeve made out of actual rice paper.
-Nagaoka is a well known producer of this kind of LP sleeves, but since they don’t do 45 ones, some sellers call’ their 45 versions “Nagaoka style”
+I never spotted a record-sleeve made out of actual rice paper.
+Nagaoka is a well known producer of this kind of LP sleeves, but since they don’t do 45 ones, some sellers call their 45 versions “Nagaoka style”

-If you don’t have all the time in the world but rather try to put on another tune every two or three minutes, all regular sleeves i ever experienced hardly slip back into the cover without getting stuck, warping and wrinkeling the paper thei’re made off (causing clumpy paper/plastic areas wich do press into the vinyl), ripping the paper off the plastic or just fall apart soon after you bought them.
+If you don’t have all the time in the world but rather try to put on another tune every two or three minutes, all regular sleeves i ever experienced hardly slip back into the cover without getting stuck, warping and wrinkling the paper they’re made off (causing clumpy paper/plastic areas witch do press into the vinyl), ripping the paper off the plastic or just fall apart soon after you bought them.

 I finally found them super sleeves again at Sleeve City who made them back in the days – and they still do in the same top quality!

 They are costly (roughly $0.25 a piece plus shipping etc) but i promise it is a much better investment than cheap ones that bother by short life span, laborious handling and, worst: will ruin your records in the end.